UNT-CAS/LicenseManager/README.md

 We have several pieces of software that don't use a license server.
 Because of this, we own *n* number of stand-alone licenses.
-When applicable, we can install this on as many computers as we want, such as in a VDI farm, and make it availble as long as we can control concurrency.
+When applicable, we can install this on as many computers as we want, such as in a VDI farm, and make it available as long as we can control concurrency.
 This is an attempt to control concurrency in these situations.

-I prefer to run this as a scheduled task that triggers at reboot and re-runs every 15 minutes or so; ensure:
+I prefer to run this as a scheduled task that triggers at reboot and re-runs every 15 minutes or so; ensures:

 - If it's already running, another one doesn't startup.
 - It's never forced to die after a timeout.

-This ensure that the process is always running.
+This ensures that the process is always running.
 If it dies for some reason, we'll get it running again within 15 minutes

 # Quick Setup